gardener/gardener/docs/concepts/openidconnect-presets.md

 ### Disable OpenIDConnectPreset

 The OpenIDConnectPreset admission control is enabled by default.
-To disable it use the `--disable-admission-plugins` flag on the gardener-apisever.
+To disable it use the `--disable-admission-plugins` flag on the gardener-apiserver.

 For example: